Kushal-Chandar/minpass/README.md

 ## Why C++ ?

-It is harder to this C++ but the fast run time of C++ and the async nature drogon framework motivated me.
+It is harder to this C++ but the fast runtime of C++ and the async nature drogon framework motivated me.

 Is C++ is a viable option for building fast and light weight webservers?
 I was driven by this question and the answer turns out to be **YES**.